retorquere/zotero-auto-index/README.md

 Install by downloading the [latest version](https://zotplus.github.io/auto-index/zotero-auto-index-0.0.33.xpi)) (**0.0.33**)

 Automatically keeps your attachments indexed.
-Preferences currently have no GUI, but you can tweak them through `about:config`:

-* extensions.zotero.auto-index.delay (10): amount of time to wait after Zotero becomes idle to start indexing
-* extensions.zotero.auto-index.reindexOnPrefChange (false): re-index all PDFs if you change the number of words to index
+Preferences can be tweaked in the Zotero `Search' settings.
+`about:config`:

 # Support - read carefully